OpenTrons/pycnc/README.md

 From the root directory, type:

-    python ./setup.py development
+    python ./setup.py install

-This is assuming you're running in a development, rather than a production, environment.
+This will install your module, as well as its dependencies, and allow you to use included binary commands on your system.

 ## Running the Tests